 I thought about all the complicated suggestions and answers I could give, including the wordy descriptors and definitions I could offer.
 With this in the back of my mind, I asked, “What’s happened for you since our last training?
 And what’s happened for each person that you told me about as they get to know how the unit operates?”

-As the staff considered individuals and situations, I urged them to begin spending time on the unit floor, in the environment, with the unit population.
+As the staff considered each individual and each unique situation, I urged them to begin spending time on the unit floor, in the environment, with the unit population.

 “Introduce yourselves, ask questions, have conversations, get their perspective on things, find out who they are, what they like, what their hobbies or interests are,” I said.
 “Be mindful and aware of your surroundings and the environment you’re in—but there’s also more to it than just that.”

-I then explained that each of them have the ability to shape their environment, and it's as simple as knowing your population and specific individual persons.
+I then explained that each of them has the ability to shape their environment, and it's as simple as knowing your population and specific individual people.

-I find the building of rapport and being trauma-informed synonymous, and inextricably tied together, resulting in healthier and more positive outcomes for our population.
+I find building rapport with patients and being trauma-informed are synonymous, and inextricably tied together, resulting in healthier and more positive outcomes for our population.